Carl0sL0pez03/RealEstateApi/README.md

 | :-------- | :---- | :------------ |
 | `Price`   | `int` | **Required**. |

+## Postman

+A Postman folder is added where all the methods are located.

 ## Security Measures

 - JWT Authentication: All endpoints are protected using JWT, with token expiration and signature validation.